 Dip the end of a lollipop stick into the melted coating and then into a chilled cake ball, gently pushing until the stick is about half way through the cake ball.
 Turn your cake pops upright, set them in a cake pop stand, and place them in the fridge to chill before dipping.

 Helpful Hint: Work with just a handful of cake balls at a time.
 Rotating them in and out of the fridge ensures that you are always working with perfectly chilled cake balls.
-This is where it comes in handy to have a few petite cake pop stands to rotate around!
+This is where it comes in handy to have a few small cake pop stands to rotate around!

 Dip each chilled cake pop straight down into the melted coating until the cake ball is completely covered and sealed.
 If you need to angle the cake pop, gently tilt it in one direction and then another.
 Resist the temptation to stir the coating with the cake pop.
 If you do, your cake pop may fall off of the stick into a candy coating abyss.